victor19p/victor19p/README.md

 ---

 ## 🧑‍💻 About me
-A Systems Engineer with 3 years of professional experience specializing in CRM platforms, particularly Salesforce.
+A Systems Engineer with experience specializing in CRM platforms, particularly Salesforce.
 I excel in designing, implementing, and optimizing solutions that enhance operational efficiency and user experience.
 My expertise extends to mobile solutions development

 ✨  Passionate about technological innovation and continuous improvement.